 Any change you make will be successfully written to disk as long as the motherboard instrumentation continues running for five minutes after the change is saved.

 Configuring Threshold Event Actions

 On the Alert Actions tab page, you can select actions that will take place when a sensor exceeds a threshold or changes state.
-Several options exist.
+You can select audio/visual notifications and shutdown/power control actions.